gracejinsotrue/AI-GIRLFRIEN/README.md

 <img width="734" alt="Screenshot 2024-12-01 at 9 24 40 PM" src="https://github.com/user-attachments/assets/4b3c2864-0422-4840-bcb6-07ed6ef555f6">

-Us when we have bugs and just leave them because we are two chill guys
+Us when we have issues and just leave them because we are two chill guys